neogeo-technologies/OneTjs/README.md

 See the [docs for further details](./docs/configuration.md).

+### Docker variables

+If you don't override the `ONETJS_CONFIG_FILE_PATH` environment variable with your own file, you can use these environment variables to cofigure
+neTjs:

+* `ONETJS_SECRET_KEY` (mandatory) used to enable flask sessions
+* `ONETJS_ENV_DEV` set to 1 to enable development environement (debugtoolbar, logs...)
+* `ONETJS_TESTING` set to 1 to enable logs and disable CSRF protection
+* `ONETJS_DATA_DIR_PATH` to the path containing the data (by default set to /onetjs/data, remember to put this in a volume)
+* `ONETJS_SERVER_NAME` the hostname (and optionaly the port), default is 'localhost.localdomain:8000'
+* `ONETJS_SERVICE_ROOT_URL` the full url of the service, by default 'http://'+ ONETJS\_SERVER\_NAME

+You should bind /onetjs/data/ and /onetjs to volumes.

+WARNING configuration is only read on container startup.
+If you change services or configuration, you will have to restart the container

 ### Use

 If you run the application user the test server, go to http://localhost:5000/

+WARNING: ensure you use the hostname/port defined in you ONETJSi\_SERVER\_NAME/SERVER\_NAME variables, otherwise flask will answer with a 404

 ### Running tests